 Square flat packaging (Lead-free lead frame packaging)

 As long as ICs existed, so is leaded packaging.
-This packaging type is easy to identify as they spot a semiconductor die with IC’s rest of plastic mold encapsulation.
-Here, the metal leads do surround the perimeter of the package.
-Also, the name square flat packaging is one of the most heavily used package types.
-Most PCB makers use this type of IC packaging when manufacturing their boards.
+This packaging type is easily identified as they spot a semiconductor die with IC’s rest of plastic mold encapsulation.

 Quad Flat No-lead